J. B. Peiris: Other professional activities

 He is a Senior Fellow of the Royal College of Physicians, the regional representative of the Royal College of Physicians of Edinburgh in Sri Lanka, Honorary Foreign Fellow of Association of British Neurologists, Senior Fellow of all three Royal Colleges of Great Britain and Honorary Fellow of the Royal Australasian College of Physicians.

 He is the Patron of the Association of Sri Lankan Neurologists (ASN) and the National Stroke Association of Sri Lanka.
-He was past President of the Sri Lanka Medical Association in 1994 and Ceylon College of Physicians from 1987-1988., as well as past President of the Rotary Club of Colombo West and Sri Lanka – United Kingdom Society.
+He was past President of the Sri Lanka Medical Association in 1994 and Ceylon College of Physicians from 1987 to 1988., as well as past President of the Rotary Club of Colombo West and Sri Lanka – United Kingdom Society.

 Peiris has been an invited guest lecturer in the Institute of Neurology, Queen Square, London, Johns Hopkins University, USA, University of California in Los Angeles (UCLA), and University of Chiba, Japan.

 He has authored more than 30 publications, including the description of three new disease entities and three original articles of innovations in therapy.
 He has authored two books which are used as learning aids by the postgraduates studying for MD and MRCP (UK) examinations.
 MRCP – Neurology for PACES is authored by him with physician daughter, Dr Natasha Peiris, and was released in UK.
 Additionally he has published two CDs for undergraduates and postgraduates.
 He has written articles in to national newspapers.

 Peiris, as Patron of ASN, is the Master of Ceremonies at Annual ASN events.